Rational analytic syntomic cohomology: Introduction

 The next result concerns the relative situation, i.e.\ it is about induced maps between syntomifications.

 \begin{thm}[\cref{thm:sixfunctors-smoothmaps}, \cref{thm:sixfunctors-propermaps}] Let $f: X\rightarrow Y$ be a map of derived Berkovich spaces in the sense of \cite[§4.3]{dRFF}. \begin{enumerate}[label=(\alph*)] \item If $f$ is rigid smooth, then the induced morphism $f^\Syn: X^\Syn\rightarrow Y^\Syn$ is cohomologically smooth.
-If $f$ is additionally pure of relative dimension $d$, the dualising sheaf of $f^\Syn$ is given by $\O\{d\}[2d]$. \item If $f$ is locally of finite presentation and quasicompact, the induced morphism $f^\Syn: X^\Syn\rightarrow Y^\Syn$ is weakly cohomologically proper. \end{enumerate} In particular, if $f: X\rightarrow Y$ is a smooth proper map of partially proper rigid spaces pure of relative dimension $d$, then $f^\Syn_*$ preserves perfect complexes and we have
+If $X$ is moreover a smooth partially proper rigid space over $\Q_p$ and $f$ is pure of relative dimension $d$, the dualising sheaf of $f^\Syn$ is given by $\O\{d\}[2d]$. \item If $f$ is locally of finite presentation and quasicompact, the induced morphism $f^\Syn: X^\Syn\rightarrow Y^\Syn$ is weakly cohomologically proper. \end{enumerate} In particular, if $f: X\rightarrow Y$ is a smooth proper map of smooth partially proper rigid spaces pure of relative dimension $d$, then $f^\Syn_*$ preserves perfect complexes and we have

 for any $E\in\Perf(X^\Syn)$. \end{thm}